a-fink/authenticate-me/README.md

 - Learn and implement PostgreSQL
 - Learn and implement Redux Toolkit
 - Gain a better understanding of the authentication pattern by building a mock authentication system
-- Cement my understanding of how various front-end/back-end technologies fit together and communicate with one another
+- Cement my understanding of how front-end/back-end technologies fit together and communicate
 - Gain experience deploying a full-stack application

 ## Features